 New US Medical Device Tax on Manufacturers and Importers

 Many clients ask us about the new US Medical Device Excise Tax (MDET), so we wanted to provide a brief overview of the tax, which products it impacts and when payments are due.
-You can read a more detailed explanation of the tax by downloading our White Paper on the Medical Device Excise Tax.

 The US Patient Protection and Affordable Care Act (PPACA) healthcare reform legislation passed in 2010 includes a 2.3% excise tax applicable to manufacturers and importers of taxable medical devices sold or imported in/to the United States.
 The industry has known about the Medical Device Excise Tax (MDET) since the passage of the PPACA, but now it is crunch time for manufacturers and importers to ensure compliance with the new tax requirements.

 The US Internal Revenue Service (IRS) issued final regulations regarding the MDET in late 2012, and also issued Notice 2012-77 to further address compliance issues.
 The IRS has also posted a web page to answer common questions about the MDET.